avaneev/a5hash/README.md

 seed, and their output should not be exposed.
 This is especially important if a malicious party is likely to try to influence the hash outputs.
-However, if "blinding multiplication" occurs at a random iteration, these functions immediately recover from the zeroed-out state (see below).
+However, if "blinding multiplication" occurs at a random iteration, these functions immediately recover from the zeroed-out state (see below). `a5hash` functions should not be used for MACs or other strictly cryptographic purposes.

 `a5hash` hash functions produce different hashes on big- and little-endian systems.
 This was a deliberate design choice to narrow down the scope of use